-Student Category 2001-2002 Rate Per Tuition Unit 2002-2003 Rate Percent Increase Undergraduate Resident \$82.25 Sem.
-Credit Hr. \$90.50 10.0% Nonresident \$160.75 Sem.
-Credit Hr. \$185.00 15.1% Graduate Resident \$101.75 Sem.
-Credit Hr. \$112.00 10.1% Nonresident \$201.25 5 Sem.
-Credit Hr. \$231.50 15.0% Dist ance Delivered Co urses Resident Undergraduate \$82.25 Sem.
-Credit Hr. \$90.50 10.0% Graduate \$101.75 Sem.
-Credit Hr. \$112.00 10.1% Nonresident Undergraduate Rate varies by p rogram and is no le ess than resident un dergraduate rates.
-Graduate Rate varies by program.

-TO: Board of Regents

-SUBJECT: University of Nebraska at Omaha Housing Rates for 2002-2003 for

-University Village and Scott Hall.

-RECOMMENDED ACTION: Report

-PREVIOUS ACTION: February 23, 2002 - The Board of Regents approved the Optional Board

-Plan Available to Housing Students for the 2002-2003 Academic Year.

-(Housing rates were not yet available.)

-March 3, 2001 - The Board of Regents approved the Optional Board Plans Available to Housing Students for the 2001-2002 Academic Year.

-(Housing rates were included for information.)

-EXPLANATION: Century University Village Housing Rates

-On-campus housing is provided in University Village through a totally privatized arrangement with Century Development.
-The following housing rates have been established by Century for 2002-2003:

-Monthly Nine-Month Twelve-Month

-Housing Rates Contract Contract

-Rent Furniture Rental \$ 284 \$ 274

-Total per month 33 \$ 317 33 \$ 307

-Total for Contract Period: Plus Electricity \$2,853 \$3,684

-These rates represent increases of 4.62% for nine-month contracts, 4.78% for twelve-month contracts and 3.13% for furniture rental.

-Scott Hall Housing and Board Rates

-On-campus housing and board are provided in Scott Hall through a totally privatized arrangement with the Suzanne and Walter Scott Foundation.
-The following room and board rates have been established by the Foundation for 2002-2003:

-Room and Board Rates Academic Year Contract

-Room Board \$2,900 2,400

-Total for Contract Period \$5 300
+TO: Board of Regents Business Affairs MEETING DATE: April 6, 2002 SUBJECT: University of Nebraska at Oma University Village and Scott H es for 2002-2003 for RECOMMENDED ACTION: Report PREVIOUS ACTION: February 23, 2002 - The Board Plan Available to Housing Stud (Housing rates were not yet av dents for the 200 March 3, 2001 - The Board of Plans Available to Housing Stu (Housing rates were included f udents for the 20 EXPLANATION: Century University Village Housing Rates On-campus housing is provided in University Village through a totall privatized arrangement with Century Development.
+The following housing rates have been established by Century for 2002-2003: Monthly Housing Rates Nine-Month Contract Twelve-Month Contract Rent Furniture Rental Total per month \$ 284 33 \$ 317 \$ 274 33 \$ 307 Total for Contract Period: Plus Electricity \$2,853 \$3,684 These rates represent increases 4.78% for twelve-month contra Scott Hall Housing and Board On-campus housing and board totally privatized arrangement Foundation.
+The following roo by the Foundation for 2002-20 are provided in with the Suzanno om and board rat e and Walter Scott Room and Board Rates Academic Year Contract Room Board \$2,900 2,400 Total for Contract Period \$5,300

 The academic year contract (August 22, 2002 to May 10, 2003) represents an increase of 6%.
 Summer rates for 2003 have not yet been finalized.

-SPONSORS: Gary L. Carrico

-Mary A. Mudd

-Vice Chancellor for Student Affairs

-Nancy Belck, Chancellor

-University of Nebraska at Omaha
+PROJECT COST: None.
+SOURCE OF FUNDS: None.
+SPONSORS: Gary L. Carrico Vice Chancellor for Business & Finance Mary A. Mudd Vice Chancellor for Student Affairs APPROVAL: Nancy Belck, Chancellor University of Nebraska at Omaha DATE: March 14, 2002

-The Board of Regents
+TO: The Board of Regents

 Business Affairs

-April 6, 2002
+MEETING DATE: April 6, 2002

-Report on the Othmer-Topp Endowment Fund, second priority uses, for the year ended December 31, 2001.
+SUBJECT: Report on the Othmer-Topp Endowment Fund, second priority uses, for the year ended December 31, 2001.

-Report
+RECOMMENDED ACTION: Report

-January 13, 2001 - The Board of Regents approved clarification of first priority and second priority uses of income from the Othmer-Topp Endowment.
+PREVIOUS ACTION: January 13, 2001 - The Board of Regents approved clarification of first priority and second priority uses of income from the Othmer-Topp Endowment.
 On or before March 1 of each year the Chancellor is to provide a written report to the President and the Board of Regents regarding second priority general purposes expenditures from the endowment fund.

-The attached letter from the Chancellor presents the required report.
+EXPLANATION: The attached letter from the Chancellor presents the required report.

-None
+PROJECT COST: None

-None
+SOURCE OF FUNDS: None

-Richard Edwards Senior Vice Chancellor for Academic Affairs
+SPONSORS: Richard Edwards Senior Vice Chancellor for Academic Affairs

 Christine A. Jackson Vice Chancellor for Business & Finance

-Harvey Perlman, Chancellor University of Nebraska-Lincoln
+APPROVAL: Harvey Perlman, Chancellor University of Nebraska-Lincoln

-March 14, 2002
+DATE: March 14, 2002